Tropical storm Hanna brings changes to Galveston despite prediction of no direct hit

 GALVESTON, Texas (KTRK) -- Tropical Storm Hanna may not directly hit the upper Texas coast, which includes Galveston, but it has already started to cause some changes in the area.

-Tides are already higher than normal, by as much as three and a half feet at both low and high tide, because the tropical storm took a more northwesterly track on Thursday night.
+Tides are already higher than normal, by as much as four feet at both low and high tide, because the tropical storm took a more northwesterly track on Thursday night.

+Businesses prepared for the expected storms by placing sand bags outside.
+The Galveston County Emergency Management is on standby monitoring the storm and will be activated if needed.

 Areas from San Luis Pass to Matagorda County are predicted to see the higher tides and rain from Hanna, which will make landfall in south Texas on Saturday.